-Samsung Galaxy S9: Two New Confirmed Details That Bring Edge To S9
+Samsung Galaxy S9: Two New Confirmed Details That Bring An Edge To S9

 — Forbes (@Forbes) December 4, 2017

-Meanwhile, many are expecting that Samsung will unveil Galaxy S9 in January during the CES 2018.
-Trusted Reviews reports that the tech giant told The Korea Herald that it is “unlikely,” squashing the rumors.
+Meanwhile, many are expecting that Samsung will unveil the Galaxy S9 in January during the CES 2018.
+Trusted Reviews reports that the tech giant told the Korea Herald that it is “unlikely,” squashing the rumors.
 If not in January, the release could happen before the MWC trade show in February, others claim.

 Rumors about the details of the new flagship Galaxy device are at an all-time high now.
 BGR reports that Samsung will introduce a new DeX accessory for the Galaxy S9 to make it an even better Android desktop computer than its predecessors.
 The new device is called DeX Pad, according to rumors, which would enable the use of S9 as a keyboard or mouse pad.
 Unlike in Galaxy S8, the users need a separate keyboard and mouse to use the device as a desktop computer.

 Meanwhile, new images that were reportedly from Asia, showed that the screen of Galaxy S9 should measure 5.77 inches.
 The headphone jack is retained, and it will feature a dual camera and slim bezels.
-It would also come in purple color, along with black, blue and gold options.
+It would also come in purple color, along with black, blue, and gold options.